Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 Voluntary Reporting Template: On October 10th, CARB released a Draft Scope 1 and 2 Reporting Template and accompanying memo.
 CARB has indicated that this template is voluntary for use in 2026 and that companies may submit reports that they already develop to meet the first-year reporting requirements.

 The template is still being refined but is expected to request information on the company’s emission results, third party assurance provider, inventory boundaries, and methodology used in addition to emissions.
+An updated version of this template is expected to be released in summer 2026.

 Third-Party Assurance Requirements: